ChiaraAuriemma/IS23-AM04/README.md

 <br><br>

 ##### Resilience to Disconnections
-If one or more player from a game disconnect from the game, they have the opportunity to join again the same gane and continue playing.
+If one or more player from a game disconnect from the game, they have the opportunity to join again the same game and continue playing.
 If the player doesn't reconnect in time for his turn, it will be skipped.
 If only one player is still connected to a certain game, a one-minute timer will start, then the win will be assigned to the only active player if nobody reconnected in time.
 <br>
 <br>